mocaspike150/mocaspike150.github.io/nyc-marathon/2019-tcs-new-york-city-marathon.md

 Are you one of the lucky few who are registered for the 2019 TCS New York City Marathon?
 If so, join us as a MOCA Spike 150 Ambassador to support the Museum of Chinese in America!
 No minimum if you already have race entry.
 Your role as a MOCA Spike 150 Ambassador will not conflict with your current club affiliation.
 In fact, it will provide an opportunity for your club to champion a worthy cause!
 Email [mocaspike150@mocanyc.org](mailto:mocaspike150@mocanyc.org) to signup.

-**All MOCA Spike 150 TCS New York City Marathon Runners will receive:**
+**All MOCA Spike 150 TCS New York City Marathon Runners Will Receive:**

   - Complimentary virtual training
   - Weekly training runs in New York City